eichol/Hacktober_KAPE_2022/README.md

 ## How to quickly set up and run KAPE

 1. Download KAPE from [here](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape).
-You will have to provide an eMail address to get the download link.
+You will have to provide an eMail address.
 I recommend [this service](https://temp-mail.org/en/).
 2. Extract the KAPE Zip file to a directory of your choice.
 3. Download the [kape-UpdateEverything.bat](https://raw.githubusercontent.com/eichol/Hacktober_KAPE_2022/main/kape-UpdateEverything.bat) from this repository to the same directory as the kape.exe.
 4. Execute the kape-UpdateEverything.bat.
 You will have to press "Enter" halfway through the batch.